 As most real estate marketing suites nowadays feature IDX home searches, so does Ylopo.

-The IDX home search website they offer is mobile-optimized and also does data gathering on the search behavior in the background.
+The IDX home search website they offer is mobile-optimized and gathers data on the search behavior in the background.

 This is based on where the leads came from and the user behavior.